r-call/git-style-guide/README.md

 $ git push origin 'refs/heads/bug/*:refs/heads/review/bugfix/*'
 ```

 Slashes also work better for tab expansion (or command completion) in a shell.
-This allows easy searching with the TAB key.
+This allows easy searching with the <kbd>TAB</kbd> key.
 Zsh then gives me a list of branches which match the part of the token I have typed.
 This works for preceding tokens as well as embedded ones.

 ```
 $ git checkout new<TAB>